dart-lang/language/resources/type-system/flow-analysis.md

       `VI2` to `joinV(VI1(v), VI2(v))`.
 Note that any variable which is in domain of only one of the two is dropped, since it is no longer in scope.

-  The `join` and `joinV` combinators are commutative and associative by construction.
+  _We expect the `join` and `joinV` combinators to be commutative and associative, but we don't rely on this for the soundness of the algorithm._

   For brevity, we will sometimes extend `join` to more than two arguments in the obvious way.
 For example, `join(M1, M2, M3)` represents `join(join(M1, M2),